Canada4XPlane Welcomes You at CYVR

 That not all the edges or borders of Sea Island are well covered with ortho textures and thus you see the default Laminar Research X-Plane textures is something that hopefully will be solved with the next update.

 What I like about the modeled airport is that it offers for every simmer something.
 When you like the big jets or the smaller commercial aircraft, you can use the International – or domestic terminals/gates, but you can also decide to use commuter or GA aircraft and arrive and depart from the South Terminal or even approach and heading for the Harbor Air docking places.

 For those who want to use the official charts like using a SID or STAR, making ILS approaches and so on, no charts are included, but even worse, they are difficult to find, at least, relatively recent ones unless you’ve got an account with Navigraph or Aerosoft who offer also charts.

-Finally, you can buy your copy of Canada4XPlane CYVR via the dedicated X-Plane.Org store page.
+Finally, you can buy your copy of Canada4XPlane CYVR via the dedicated X-Plane.Org store page and via the dedicated OrbxDirect store page.
 As of this writing the modeled airport including all what can be found at Sea Island 24.00 USD.
 Last but not least, I would like to thank Patrick from Canada4XPlane for his help and time to answer my questions.

 And last but not least, was it worth my time to review this airport and is it worth your money to buy it?
 The answer is simple; yes, I enjoyed every minute exploring each corner of the airport and yes, I have full faith in the fact that Patrick will try to solve the issues I told him and his beta team and let’s not forget that you can download for free his Vancouver City package too.